pvd1313/gamma-beast-vg/README.md

 - Fixed changes in MCM settings are not applied to turned-on VG.

 ### Other:
+- In-game VG brightness level control will follow "repeat" logic, instead of "ping-pong".
+When brightness level goes over max, it will go straight back to min, instead on max - 1.
 - Major script refactoring.
 - MCM structure changes.
 - MCM FDDA NVG animation option moved to BVG MCM.
 FDDA option still there, but does nothing.